isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-poop/index.md

 The spider poop stains are anything around 1/16 inch to 1/8 inch in their diameter.
 However, once dried, the spider poop will turn black, light brown, or grey.
 - However, the shape, size, and color of the spider poop will be different depending on the spider species.
 For context, some spider species that are large-sized such as the tarantula produce poop that is large - the poop is also less viscous but very water - and hence it tends to dry faster.
-## Locations to check for**Spider Poop�**
+## Locations to check for**Spider Poop**
 So, which exact locations will you find the spider poop around the house or in the yard?
 - First, note that you'll mainly find the spider poop around the areas that the spiders will frequent.
 Notably, the spiders will make their webs and poop around places that have less traffic such as the corners of the garage, ceiling, under the sink, cabinets, garage, and house.
 - You can also find the spider pop on surfaces such as skirting boards, windowsills, floors, and walls.
 The Tarantulas poop will mainly be dropped on walls and glass in their boxed enclosure.
-- However, the arboreal tarantulas will love to drop their waste in places such as an enclosure door�while other species like the water bowls.
+- However, the arboreal tarantulas will love to drop their waste in places such as an enclosure doorwhile other species like the water bowls.
 Because these places have less traffic, the spider will settle in the locations so that their insect traps won't be disturbed.
 Thus, you're likely to get more spider poop here.
 Spider poop is largely liquid and viscous in nature since it's made up of spider poop mixed with its pee - which is actually uric acid.
 - However, spider webs will be created from silk - which is largely protein-based and produced from the silk glands of the spider.
 Compared to the spider poo that's mainly undigested food materials that are released from the spider's anus, spider silk is released from the spinnerets that are also around the insect's anus.
-## How Many Times Will**Spiders Poop?�**
+## How Many Times Will**Spiders Poop?**
 Spiders have different rates and times of releasing their poop depending on the species.
 Some species that can show the difference in pooping are the jumping spider and the tarantula.
 - As outlined, spiders with slow metabolism rates will definitely excrete less often and thus you'll find less spider poop in their hiding areas.
 For example, there are spider species that'll poop once a day or even in a month - this may vary with the spider's health, their living conditions, and availability of small insects for their food.